4 Behavioral Interview Tips for Hiring Managers (and Must-Ask Questions)

-When finding the right candidates for your company, pre-employment assessments—like interviews and tests—can make recruitment more manageable and effective.
+When finding the right candidates for your company, pre-employment assessments—like conducting a behavioral interview and other tests—make recruitment more manageable and effective.
 They reduce the chances of hiring mistakes, saving you time and resources in the long run.

 One example of a pre-employment assessment is behavioral interviews.
 A behavioral interview simplifies evaluating applicants by analyzing their personalities to determine whether they fit the job and company culture.
 As a result, you lower your risk of getting a bad hire.